AlexIII/incbin-arduino/README.md

 do the following steps:

-#### Arduino IDE users
+#### Windows Arduino IDE 1.8 users
   1. Close **all** Arduino IDE windows,
   2. Re-open your ***.ino file via double-click**.
 Do NOT do File -> Open...

-#### VS Code Arduino extension users
+#### VS Code Arduino extension users (any OS)
   1. Upgrade your extension to v0.4.7 or newer,
   2. Ensure the path in the INCBIN or INCTEXT is **relative to the workspace folder**, and not to the source file.
 You can also use absolute path.

+#### Windows Arduino IDE 2 Beta, Linux Arduino IDE (any)
+No solutions to use relative path.
+Sorry.
+Use absolute path instead.
+Linux users may also use path relative to home.

 ### Ok, but why???

 The underlying library uses the `.incbin` directive of the inline assembler.
 The thing is, it accepts the path relative to the current directory in which the compiler is running (and not to the source file).
 Arduino IDE *usually* starts the build in the project main directory (in which the *.ino file resides), but it is not guaranteed.
 Sometimes build can start in another directory and will fail.
-Re-opening the IDE via double-click on the *.ino file convinces it to start the build in the project's folder.
+Re-opening the IDE via double-click on the *.ino file convinces it to start the build in the project's folder (but only in ver.
+1.8 under Windows).

-Also, a library example never compiles in its own folder, that's why you need to copy it somewhere on the disk, otherwise the compilation will fail.
+Also, a library example never runs compilation in its own folder, that's why you need to copy it somewhere on the disk, otherwise the compilation will fail.

 **If you have an idea on how to handle this *right* way, please post an issue on the subject.**